-If the ACEN Board of Commissioners and ARC-PA Commissioners grant initial accreditation but determines there is an unreported change, the Commissioners may decide to exclude the unreported change in its joint initial accreditation decision of the advanced practice provider program.
-If the Commissioners excludes the unreported change in its joint initial accreditation decision, then the advanced practice provider program is required to submit the unreported change through the program change policy, undergo the subsequent review process, and is obligated for any related expense(s) that results from the program change process.
+If the ACEN Board of Commissioners and ARC-PA Commissioners grant initial accreditation but determines there is an unreported change, the Commissioners may decide to exclude the unreported change in its initial accreditation decision of the nurse practitioner and physician assistant residency program.
+If the Commissioners excludes the unreported change in its initial accreditation decision, then the nurse practitioner and physician assistant residency program is required to submit the unreported change through the program change policy, undergo the subsequent review process, and is obligated for any related expense(s) that results from the program change process.
 See Policy #312.

-POLICY 325: Program Accreditation Status in Relation to State and Other Accrediting Agency Actions for Advanced Practice Provider Programs
+POLICY 325: Program Accreditation Status in Relation to State and Other Accrediting Agency Actions for Nurse Practitioner and Physician Assistant Residency Programs

-- I. If the ACEN and ARC-PA are notified that the accreditation status of the sponsoring organization of an accredited advanced practice provider program was changed by its institutional accrediting agency, the ACEN and ARC-PA will promptly review the program to determine what action should be taken.
+- 1. If the ACEN and ARC-PA are notified that the accreditation status of the sponsoring organization of an accredited nurse practitioner and physician assistant residency program was changed by its institutional accrediting agency, the ACEN and ARC-PA will promptly review the program to determine what action should be taken.
 See Policy #314. - 2.
-If the ACEN and ARC-PA are notified that the approval status of the sponsoring organization of an accredited advanced practice provider program was changed by a state agency, the ACEN and ARC-PA will promptly review the program to determine what action should be taken.
+If the ACEN and ARC-PA are notified that the approval status of the sponsoring organization of an accredited nurse practitioner and physician assistant residency program was changed by a state agency, the ACEN and ARC-PA will promptly review the program to determine what action should be taken.
 See Policy #314. - 3.
-If the ACEN and ARC-PA are notified that the status of an accredited advanced practice provider program was changed by a state agency, the ACEN and ARC-PA will promptly review the program to determine what action should be taken.
+If the ACEN and ARC-PA are notified that the status of an accredited nurse practitioner and physician assistant residency program was changed by a state agency, the ACEN and ARC-PA will promptly review the program to determine what action should be taken.
 See Policy #314.

-POLICY 326: Trademarks for Advanced Practice Provider Programs
+POLICY 326: Trademarks for Nurse Practitioner and Physician Assistant Residency Programs